-A documented procedure shall be established and records maintained to define handling, control and disposal of contaminated and affected products, goods and/ or cargo resulting from handling under conditions where the control measures are not implemented or ineffectively implemented, to prevent the contaminated and/ or affected products, goods and/ or cargo from being released to end user.
-Records related to handling of contaminated and/ or affected products, goods and/ or cargo shall be maintained.
+A documented procedure shall be established and maintained to define handling, control and disposal of products and/ or goods resulting from handling under conditions where the control measures are not implemented or ineffectively implemented, to prevent the products, goods and from being released to end user.
+Records related to handling of products, goods and shall be maintained.

-6.3.1.2 Disposition of contaminated and/ or affected products, goods and/ or cargo
+6.3.1.2 Disposition of contaminated and/or affected products and/ or goods

-6.3.1.2.1 The contaminated and/ or affected products, goods and/ or cargo shall be isolated and referred to the internal halal committee for decision.
-All decisions for disposition shall be recorded together with information on the nature of contamination, its cause(s) and consequences including information needed for traceability purposes related to the contaminated and/ or affected products, goods and/ or cargo, and referred to the relevant parties.
+6.3.1.2.1 The contaminated and/ or affected products and/ or goods shall be isolated and referred to the internal halal committee for decision.
+All decisions for disposition shall be recorded together with information on the nature of contamination, its cause(s) and consequences including information needed for traceability purposes related to the contaminated and/ or affected products and/ or goods, and referred to the relevant party(ies).

-6.3.1.2.2 The disposition of the contaminated and/ or affected products, goods and/ or cargo shall be carried out under strict supervision, or referred to the rightful owner.
+6.3.1.2.2 The disposition of the contaminated and/ or affected products and/ or goods shall be carried out under strict supervision, or referred to the rightful owner.

-6.3.2 Handling of doubtful products, goods and/ or cargo
+6.3.2 Handling of doubtful products and/ or goods

-6.3.2.1 Products, goods and/ or cargo handled under conditions where control measures are not implemented or ineffectively implemented, which have not been confirmed as contaminated or affected, are considered as doubtful products, goods and/ or cargo.
+6.3.2.1 Products and/ or goods handled under conditions where control measures are not implemented or ineffectively implemented, which have not been confirmed as contaminated or affected, are considered as doubtful products and/ or goods.